Baby Giraffe Dies At Virginia Zoo Two Weeks After Birth

 “Mom Noelle, as well as our other two giraffes, Billy and Imara, are all doing well and are adjusting to the changes that have occurred over the past few days,” the zoo officials said in a statement, per WSB Radio.

-Virginia Zoo also expressed its gratitude to colleagues at other zoos across the United States who came forward with their assistance.
-In particular, the zoo thanked Columbus Zoo and Aquarium who supplied the plasma for the transfusion.
+The Virginia Zoo also expressed its gratitude to colleagues at other zoos across the United States who came forward with their assistance.
+In particular, the zoo thanked the Columbus Zoo and Aquarium, who supplied the plasma for the transfusion.

 On the zoo’s Facebook post, people expressed their sadness over the loss of the baby giraffe and reacted with lots of sad emojis.

 “[It] always hurts to lose them,” one person wrote on the post.

 “So very sorry for the loss of that sweet animal,” another one commented.

 “My condolences to all the great caretakers who tried so hard to save this baby giraffe!
 It always breaks my heart when we lose one.
 R.I.P. sweetpea and know that you were loved.”